codecleveland/manifesto/README.md

 ## Call for Volunteers
 This is a big project and is lot of work.
 Think you can help out with any of the above?
 Open up a new issue and let's talk.

+## Join the Discussion
+Code Cleveland is primarily discussed in the [Cleveland Tech Slack team in the #codecleveland channel.](http://cleveland-tech.herokuapp.com/)

 ## Questions

 ### Is this just another Cleveland tech meetup group?